RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

     Your browser does not support the video tag.
   </video>
   <figcaption style="margin-top: 8px; font-style: italic;">
-    Video: Step-by-step procedure to draw the kinematic diagram (created by author).
+    Video: Step-by-step procedure to draw the kinematic diagram (created by Shujiro Shobayashi).
   </figcaption>
 </figure>